 See also: New research reveals Canada’s ‘greenest cities’ — and the top 5 may surprise you.

 When will these single-use plastics be banned in Canada?

 In terms of timing, the government’s plan to keep harmful single-use plastics out of the environment will come into effect in a few phases:

 - To start, the ban on the manufacture and import of the six categories of single-use plastics came into effect on Dec.
 20, 2022, with a few exceptions (for example, plastic ring carriers get an extra six-months grace time).

 - However, to give businesses in Canada time to transition and use up their existing stocks, the sale of these items won’t be prohibited until December 2023.

 - By the end of 2025, however, the export of plastics in the six categories will be prohibited.

 “We promised Canadians we would deliver a ban on single-use plastics.
-Today, that’s exactly what we’ve done,” the Honourable Steven Guilbeault, Minister of Environment and Climate Change, said in the release.
+Today, that’s exactly what we’ve done,” the Honourable Steven Guilbeault, Minister of Environment and Climate Change, said in the release in June 2022.
 “By the end of the year, you won’t be able to manufacture or import these harmful plastics.
 After that, businesses will begin offering the sustainable solutions Canadians want, whether that’s paper straws or reusable bags.
 With these new regulations, we’re taking a historic step forward in reducing plastic pollution, and keeping our communities and the places we love clean.”